jasonwoodard/rustbelt/README.md

 ## Getting Started

-Refer to the [Getting Started guide](docs/getting-started.md) for a full walkthrough, including validation tips powered by the [trip schema](docs/trip-schema.json).
+Refer to the [Getting Started guide](docs/getting-started.md) for a full walkthrough, including validation tips powered by the [trip schema](docs/trip-schema.json), and skim the [Trip Schema Guide](docs/trip-schema-guide.md) for a quick reference to the required fields.

 1. **Install dependencies**
    ```sh